forestgrape/coronavirus/index.md

 ##### deposition factors
 How many particles are deposited/breath out in which region in/from the respiratory tract depends on various factors ([park et al](#park) have recently written a review).
-- particles properties such as diameter, density, form (see [sturm](#sturm)) and material([zhong18](#zhong18)])
+- particles properties such as diameter, density, form (see [sturm](#sturm)) and material([zhong18](#zhong18)], [varghese](#varghese))
     * Droplets mostly don't enter the lower respiratory tract.
     * Small Aerosols can enter the lower respiratory tract.
-But at a size of at least 0.1 μm they are not well deposited (the Sars-CoV-2 diameter is between 50 and 200 nm) and larger aerosols are well cleared out [to be confirmed and citation to be added].
+But at a size of at least 0.1 μm they are not well deposited (the Sars-CoV-2 diameter is between 50 and 200 nm) and larger aerosols don't enter deep or are well cleared out [to be confirmed and citation to be added].
-    * Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells (see section [deposition](#particles-deposition) and less clearance [to be confirmed and citation to be added, work in progress].
+    * Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells and less clearance [to be confirmed and citation to be added, work in progress].
 - breathing volume and frequency [hofemeier](#hofemeier)
 - air humidity and how much the air is moistened in the lung.
-E.g. described in an article by [zhong18](#zhong18)]
+E.g. described in [zhong18](#zhong18), [varghese](#varghese)]
 - orientation respect to gravity i.e. wether horizontal or vertical

 ##### deposition locations
 The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
 * Locations of particles depositions for different sizes both a inhale and exhale are shown in [Kleinstreuer et al](#kleinstreuer) on page 23 are used: "Fig. 6.
 Particle deposition in human nasopharyngeal model: (a) nasopharyngeal; (b) tracheal; (c) generation 1; (d) generation 2; and (e) generation 3".
 Especially noteworthy is that upon exhale many particles are deposited in the pharynx (which is relevant for swab tests).
-* [Zhong](#zhong) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations. <!-- todo add varghese-->
+* [Zhong](#zhong) et al describe that the particles can be moistened upon inhale and this has an effect on depositions locations.
+Similarly observed by [Varghese and Gangamma, Figure 4](#varghese): The alveolar deposition of soluble matter (shown for salt NaCl) between 250 nm and 1000 nm is increased by the particle growth due to moistening in the lungs.
+In Figure 7 the simulated effect of particle growth on total deposition is compared to measurements in experiments.
 * The particles depositions aren't equal for the left and right lung and bronchus [Rahimi-Gorji](#rahimi-gorji), [kleinstreuer2017](#kleinstreuer2017)
 * Particle deposition in the alveolar regions can be greatly increased upon deep inhaling [hofemeier](#hofemeier).
 * [Sturm](#sturm) simulated the deposition of  non-spherical particles particles.
 The form factor showed to matter most for larger particles in the size of 10 micro meter.
 Fibers in that size were deposited early on, where as disks showed the highest deposition rate in the airway generations 20 to 25.